The Institute was also strengthened through the provision of an additional academic post in 1992. New discoveries of precious

 also have a modern electron microprobe (Jeol JXA 8530-F), a scanning electron microscope with several analytical attachments

-(EDS, EBSD, cathodoluminescence, low-vacuum chamber), an X-ray powder diffractometer and a UV-VIS spectrometer.
+(EDS, EBSD, cathodoluminescence, low-vacuum chamber) and an X-ray powder diffractometer.

 Employees of the Institute give lectures at various Austrian Universities.
 In addition, seminars are held for various institutions